Return To Top About Venue Program Abstracts Registration Travel Organizers & Sponsors FAQ Contact

 Three types of accomodations are available:

-1. Indoor rooms
+1. Bed in indoor rooms

-Limited to 70 participants
+Limited to 60 participants

 Room

-The image above is an example room in the château.
-Indoor beds are available in three different buildings distributed around the center of the property.
-Some of the rooms have more than one bed.
-If you would like to share a room with someone specific, please indicate when registering.
+The image above is an example room in the château, though each room has its own unique personality.
+Indoor beds are available in four different buildings distributed around the center of the property.
+Please note that the majority of the rooms will have more than one bed, and that the ‘bed in indoor rooms’ registration is for one bed in a room shared with other beds.
+If there are specific attendees that you would like to share a room with during the stay, please indicate when registering and we will do our very best to accommodate.

-2. Glamping tents
+2. Bed in glamping tents

 Limited to 50 participants